learnwell/learnwell.github.io/_drafts/2015-12-08-generic-onboarding-for-engineers.md

 ---

+Getting newhire on-boarding pit
 ### Accounts worth having/setting-up

 1. Create new accounts at following websites, and download desktop and/or mobile apps (*recommended*):
 	1. gDrive
 		1. Get a company email account
-		3. Search through all the technical goodness
+		2. Search through all the technical goodness
-For example, find the document with keywords around nodejs profiling We use it for storage and for notes sharing
+		3. Use it for storage and for notes sharing
-Gitlab
+	1. Gitlab
-Get access
+		1. Get access to
-create a repository
-share your last project
 Github
 same tasks as in bitbucket
 Lastpass